Twitter can seem time consuming and difficult for small business owners.

 TIP: Put the @username at the END of the tweet rather than the beginning.

 If I write @bertie at the beginning of my Tweet its viewing will be limited to me, Bertie and followers of BOTH OF US.
 That limits the audience of the Tweet.
-By putting @bertie at the end of the Tweet Bertie sees it and ALL of mine and all of Berties followers see it too.
+By putting @bertie at the end of the Tweet Bertie sees it and my followers and Bertie’s followers see it too.

-Not only that – replying to people will encourages others to engage.
+Not only that – replying to people will encourage others to engage.
 Bertie is now a Twitter friend.
 James makes sure he is following @bertie.

 Talk to people